Psychological Triggers for User Activation

 Onboard Users the Right Way to Increase User Activation

-When it comes to user onboarding, you need to take your users by the hand: People are perfectly capable of thinking, but they usually don’t have time for it!
+When it comes to Learn more about employee training and support, you need to take your users by the hand: People are perfectly capable of thinking, but they usually don’t have time for it!

 Free experimentation during the discovery phase can be highly counterproductive.

 We all have a very limited attention span and when being presented with a new solution, we need continuous inputs that bring us back to focusing on new elements and actions.